What’s that black mold on my plant?

 The real culprit

 Let’s take a look at the insects that are causing sooty mold and how.
 Then we’ll examine some of the solutions.
 Sooty mold is actually a fungus that grows on the secretion of sap-sucking insects.
-Insects, such as aphids, scale, meallybugs, and whiteflies, have piercing and sucking mouth part that literally suck the plant juices out of stems and leaves.
+Insects, such as aphids, scale, mealybugs, and whiteflies, have piercing and sucking mouthparts that literally suck the plant juices out of stems and leaves.
 What comes ou the other end is the honeydew.
 The secretion is commonly known as honeydew and it is also a favorite food for colonies of ants.
 Honeydew is a sticky sweet substance collected by ants.
-Ant have been known to farm insects that excrete honeydew.
+Ants have been known to farm insects that excrete honeydew.
 By farming, we mean they protect the insect colonies from predators, such as ladybugs.
 There are also claims that they might move the insect to other plants to spread the colonies. honeydew excreting insects contribute to the growing conditions suitable for the growth of sooty mold.
-In extreme conditions the mold can become so thick that it interferes with photosynthesis of the plant but this mostly it contributes to just looking ugly.
-Ants running up and down the branches of you plants are also an indication of an insect problem since often the ants begin harvesting the honeydew before the sooty mold begins to grow.
-For the sooty mold to grow a sooty mold fungal spore will have to find it’s way to the honey dew and this may not occur in every instance.
+In extreme conditions, the mold can become so thick that it interferes with the photosynthesis of the plant but this mostly it contributes to just looking ugly.
+Ants running up and down the branches of your plants are also an indication of an insect problem since often the ants begin harvesting the honeydew before the sooty mold begins to grow.
+For the sooty mold to grow a sooty mold fungal spore will have to find its way to the honeydew and this may not occur in every instance.

 Steps to success

-Horticultural oil sprays can kill the insects by coating the insect’s body and interfering with their respiration.
+Horticultural oil sprays can kill insects by coating the insect’s body and interfering with their respiration.
 They can also loosen the mold so that it comes off more easily.
 Horticultural oils should be sprayed early in the day before the temperatures become too hot to avoid plant damage.
-Soap based insecticides alos worked on soft bodied insects.
-Like oils, they disrupt the insects respiratory system and break down the insects outer body shell, chitin. skin of the insect.
-Insecticidal soaps are specifically produced and sold for the purpose of killing target insects on plants are fairly safe for humans.
+Soap-based insecticides also worked on soft-bodied insects.
+Like oils, they disrupt the insect’s respiratory system and break down the insect’s outer body shell, chitin.
+The skin of the insect.
+Insecticidal soaps are specifically produced and sold for the purpose of killing target insects on plants that are fairly safe for humans.
 Insecticidal soaps and dish soaps however can sometimes cause leaf burn on certain plants and it might be better to test them on a small area of the plant before you spray the whole plant.
 Often pubescent, plants or plants with fine hairs such as tomatoes, do not take well to soaps.
-Neem oil, natural oil extracted from seeds of neem trees, interferes with the growth of insects and keeps them from reaching the adult reproductive stage.
+Neem oil, a natural oil extracted from seeds of neem trees, interferes with the growth of insects and keeps them from reaching the adult reproductive stage.
 Neem oil can also be an effective fungicide which could make it useful to break down the sooty mold.
 These types of insect controls are safer for humans and the environment and are always recommended to use first to minimize insect populations before other harsher chemicals are to be considered.
-With these types of controls insects are killed in a way that they cannot form an immunity too thus lessening the population and the chances of them forming immunity to chemical forms of control.
+With these types of controls, insects are killed in a way that they cannot form an immunity too thus lessening the population and the chances of them forming immunity to chemical forms of control.